hashicorp/vault-plugin-auth-azure/README.md

    the Terraform provider to Azure
 2. Provide an SSH public key for access to the Azure VM via the `TF_VAR_ssh_public_key_path` variable (defaults to `~/.ssh/id_rsa.pub`)

+The Terraform configuration will create:

+* A service principal with necessary role assignments
+* A virtual network, subnet, and security group with only SSH access from your local machine's public IP address
+* A linux virtual machine instance

 To provision the Azure resources, run the following: